 6. Environmental Protection

-do tests on lab animals, or impoverish communities in the quest to make a
+Talk to anyone in the natural soap industry and you’ll realize they are very conscious of the environment.
+They do not use any harmful ingredients, do tests on lab animals, or impoverish communities in the quest to make a profit.

 The process that goes into making the soap is usually traditional.
 The soap makers avoid high temperatures which commercial soap makers use for quick saponification.
 The low temperatures they apply when heating their natural ingredients allow for the retention of the essential elements.

 7. Avoid Hospital Costs

 The harsh ingredients in commercial soap lead to many skin conditions, including dermatitis and eczema.
 You’ll spend a lot of money looking for a cure, without knowing that you’re exacerbating the problem every time you wash your hands or bathe.
 While the natural soaps may be a bit more costly, you can’t compare it to the cost of seeking medical treatment.